-One of the most popular day trips you can do from Belfast is to head north to Giant’s Causeway on the coastal route to this National Trust-run treasure.
+One of the most popular day trips you can do on a Belfast city break is to head north to Giant’s Causeway on the coastal route to this National Trust-run treasure.
 It’s Ireland’s only World Heritage Site and the route there is known as one of the world’s most spectacular drives with scenic views across to Scotland, out into the Atlantic and of imposing cliffs.

 The place is awash with myths, stories and charm and is incredibly scenic.
 The stones themselves are just stunning – how did Mother Nature come up with that one?

 The city is packed with places to drink and enjoy the ‘craic’.
 Visit the historic Crown Liquor Saloon on Great Victoria Street – a must for tourists complete with old tiling, private wooden drinking booths and gas lamps.
 They also have dining rooms with authentic Irish fayre such as champ, coddle, stews and colcannon.

 Continue your Guinness drinking in the Duke of York, which has its history in the newspaper trade; try The John Hewitt in the Cathedral Quarter; or pop into Kelly’s Cellars dating back to the 16th century.
 Many of the city’s pubs also offer great food and entertainment.

 You can fly to Belfast on flights from major airports in England, Scotland and Wales.
 Carriers that service the destination include easyJet, Ryanair, British Airways, Flybe and Aer Lingus.
 Flights take up to an hour and 20 minutes and prices start from as little as £20 one way.
 However, prices can reach £250 one way, so the earlier you book, the cheaper the flight is likely to be.